LorBordin/ainulindale/_posts/2019-12-19-Building-a-Spam-Classifier.markdown

 <br>

-This is __not a good score__, though.
-In fact, in our dataset only ~ 15% of mails are spam.
-So, a _dumb filter_ that classifies everything as ham would score an accuracy of ~ 85% which is already high.<br>
+But, this is __not a good score__: our dataset consists of  only ~ 15% spam mails, so a _dumb filter_ that says everything is ham would score ~ 0.85 out of 1! <br>
 Moreover, accuracy considers _false positive_ (FP) and _false negative_ (FN) equally important.
 In other words it makes no distinction if ham is classified as spam (FP), or if spam is classified as ham (FN).
-But of course we care more that our spam filter does not filter out ham messages, better if it lets some spam pass instead!
+But, of course, we care more that our spam filter does not filter out ham messages, better if it lets some spam pass instead.
-This is to say that instead of accuracy it's better to use a combination of two additional scores, __precision__ and __recall__,
+So instead of accuracy it's better to use a combination of two additional scores, __precision__ and __recall__,

 <div align="center">